Brought to you by BONHAMS

 Featured Auction Lot

-Auction house Bonhams is busy getting ready for the 2019 Las Vegas motorcycle auctions.
+Auction house Bonhams is busy getting ready for the 2020 Las Vegas motorcycle auctions.
 Bonhams’ one-day auction takes place on Thursday, Jan.
-24, at the Rio All Suite Hotel & Casino.
+23, at the Caesar’s Entertainment Studios.

 Highlighting Bonhams’ Thursday auction is the second-ever Vincent Black Lightning.
 One of the most important Vincents ever offered for sale, it’s expected to hammer for as much as $500,000.